 Visit our COVID-19 section to learn more about our global response and the actions we are taking during this unprecedented time.

-What are you doing to help stop the spread of coronavirus?
+What are you doing to help stop the spread of COVID-19?

 People are at the heart of our business.
-We are working tirelessly to keep our employees, business partners and the communities where we operate healthy and safe during the coronavirus outbreak.
+We are working to keep our employees, business partners and the communities where we operate healthy and safe during the pandemic.
 Our actions include:

-- Asking our employees worldwide not to travel internationally for business purposes until at least May 15, 2020.
-Employees should replace domestic travel with alternatives wherever possible.
-These arrangements remain under review as the situation develops.
+- Asking our employees worldwide not to travel internationally for business purposes until further notice.

 - Encouraging office based employees to work from home whenever possible.